Pinnallinen/group-g4/README.md

 2. type `mvn clean install` to install everything
 3. type `mvnw spring-boot:run` to run the app
 4. go to url `http://localhost:8080/` in your browser to see the app

+## to run only the test suite

+1. Navigate to the project folder in command line/terminal
+2. type `mvn clean test` to run all the tests